 Backyard ponds are an excellent addition to your home’s landscaping and adding fish to your pond makes it even better.
 But how deep does your pond need to be to safely house fish?

 Generally, a fish pond needs to be at least two feet deep, depending on the type of fish inside of it.
 Larger fish will need more room to grow.
-Another factor that impacts the necessary depth is fish the local region’s climate.
+Another factor that impacts the necessary depth is fish in the local region’s climate.
 Colder temperatures necessitate deeper ponds.

 A lot more goes into planning a fish pond than just filling a hole with water and adding fish.
 Factors such as climate, species, gestation rate, and size determine exactly how deep your fish pond should be.
 Keep reading to learn about each of these factors and find out how deep to dig your fish pond.